FaharasNET

 When I started managing my money, I felt lost.
 Should I track every dollar or just set targets for big categories?
 Many busy adults feel the same way.

-We’re looking at two big ways to manage money: zero budgeting and percentage budgeting.
+This guide explores two primary budgeting methods: zero-based budgeting and percentage-based budgeting.
 Neither is always better.
 What works for you depends on your personality, goals, and life.

 By the end of this guide, you’ll know both methods well.
 You’ll also have a simple three-week test to find the best budget for you.
 It will match your habits, not fight them.